-If a SNAP household experiences a change between the application interview and the date of the notice of eligibility, members must report the change within ten days of the notice of approval.
+If an FS household is subject to simplified reporting and experiences a change between the application interview and the date of the notice of eligibility, members must report the change only if it is a reportable change under Simplified Reporting.
+If it is a reportable change, they must report it within ten days of the notice of approval.